16 Best Beaches in San Diego for Families with Kids of All Ages

 People book into Coronado Island hotels to access this Coronado beach.
 Even if you’re not staying at Hotel del Coronado, you can take advantage of beach rentals at Del Beach, subject to availability.

-Tip: Look out for sandcastle creations by the famous Sandcastle Man near Hotel del Coronado that appear randomly.
+Tip: Look out for sandcastle creations by the famous Sandcastle Man near Hotel del Coronado that appear almost daily.

-• A more sensitive ocean water testing system was recently implemented in San Diego County.
-This system triggers closures of the ocean for swimming when bacteria levels are considered high.
+• San Diego County recently implemented a more sensitive ocean water testing system.
+This system triggers ocean closures for swimming when bacteria levels are considered high.

 • The ocean beaches most impacted are from Coronado to the Mexico border.